What Is A Plaintiff?

 In a lawsuit, the plaintiff is the party who brings the claim, while the defendant is the party against whom the claim is made.
 The defendant’s role is to respond to the allegations made by the plaintiff and to defend themselves against the claims made against them.

 The defendant is responsible for responding to the claims made by the plaintiff and may choose to present evidence and arguments to dispute the claims.
-The defendant may also counter-sue the plaintiff, which is called a counterclaim.
+The defendant may also counter-sue the plaintiff, a practice known as a counterclaim.

 Plaintiffs must meet the following two requirements, but a defendant does not: